gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-2/main.typ

 = Discussion Point 3

+This section will discuss the implementation of the third discussion point.
 As described in the assignment, two priorities where implemented.
 Both strategies where implemented in the `ConcolicEngine.scala` file.

 == Bread-First Search Priority